shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-latest.md

     ![Filter incidents by hospitalization steps](media/HOL-Task5-step5.png)

-6. From the list, select the anomaly reported for SUM or any age_group of hospitalized cases.
+6. From the list, select the anomaly reported for SUM or any age_group from the list of Incidents.

     ![Filter incidents by hospitalization](media/HOL-Task5-step6.png)